 It is our mission to provide our community of learners with educational opportunities to acquire and develop the best possible academic, vocational, recreational, social, and participatory skills, enabling them to become valued, contributing members of a changing global society.
 The program was honored by Muscogee Creek Nation in 2010.

-The Title VII and JOM programs are designed to assist Native American students by supporting access to programs that meet their unique educational and culturally related academic needs.
+The Title VI and JOM programs are designed to assist Native American students by supporting access to programs that meet their unique educational and culturally related academic needs.
 Both programs are taught by highly qualified certified teachers and counselors.
 Referrals are accepted by parents, teachers, counselors and students.

 Jackie White, senior executive director of Federal Programs at Union Public Schools, serves on the National Johnson-O’Malley Board of Directors, a nonprofit, educational organization which coordinates issues affecting Native American students and families.

-Title VII is a federally funded program through the Department of Education operating within the Office of Indian Education in Washington, D.C.
+Title VI is a federally funded program through the Department of Education operating within the Office of Indian Education in Washington, D.C.
 Funds go directly to local programs to meet academic, social, and cultural needs, as well as college and career planning.
 All students of Native American descent are eligible to participate whose tribe is recognized by the federal government.
 Eligibility does not consider income level.
-Procedures for enrolling your school-age child as a recipient of the program begin with the completion of a Title VII Student Eligibility Certification Form (506), which may be obtained at the Education Service Center or any Union school.
+Procedures for enrolling your school-age child as a recipient of the program begin with the completion of a Title VI Student Eligibility Certification Form (506), which may be obtained at the Education Service Center or any Union school.
 This form must be approved by the federal program office prior to services.

 Johnson O’Malley Program (JOM)